 Let’s Talk Live

 Back during the first dark days of quarantine, live streams were everywhere.
 In a wonderful demonstration of creativity and resilience during hard times, musicians, poets, artists, and actors everywhere kept humanity united.
 You couldn’t log in to Facebook or Instagram without witnessing a stand-up comedy number or a tiny desk concert.
-And in the midst of this immense boom, many event planners took a shot at it themselves.
+And amid this immense boom, many event planners took a shot at it themselves.
 But where do the pros end and where do the cons begin?

 The Pros Of Live Sessions In Virtual Events